-Thanks to the following individuals for helping to make this project possible.
+Thanks to the following volunteer individuals for helping to make this project possible.

 Karen Sewell, Michael D. Sewell Memorial Foundation president